 This is the opposite of anemia — too many red blood cells, making the blood thicker and more prone to clot.
 This can increase your risk of heart attack or stroke.
 It’s important to regularly check your blood work while on TRT to ensure the red blood cell count remains in a normal range.

-Many men experience symptoms of low testosterone without knowing that anything is wrong.
-If you’re interested in meeting with a board-certified urologist in Los Angeles and learning more, we invite you to contact our office to schedule an appointment with Dr. Houman by calling (310) 854-7822 or filling out our online form.
+If you’re interested in meeting with a board-certified urologist in Los Angeles and learning more, we invite you to contact our office to schedule an appointment with Dr. Houman, Best Low T Doctor in Los Angeles, by calling (310) 854-9898 or filling out our online form.
+Hormone Replacement Therapy for Men and TRT near me are great options to optimize your life!

 Male Fertility: Optimize Your Sperm Health